yuriylesyuk/smartdocs-services/docs/smartdocs-services-step-by-steps.md

     "token": "4zWJagz4YbYKfXXbfXnvnXlHH4v5Nh5GhL6Ce_eKeXw"

-### Execute import Request of the SmartDocs Service module
+### Execute import Request of the SmartDocs Service module for a Swagger yaml Specification

-1. In the Postman, create a new request for importing swagger file.
+1. In the Postman, create a new request for importing swagger yaml file.

     Use [banking.yaml](banking.yaml) file from the docs folder of the smartdocs-service project.